rlacd/wm.js/README.md

 ## Important Notes

-Currently, there is no window dragging and resizing system.
-If you want to resize and drag windows anyway, you can use jQuery UI (or any other dragging library).
+Currently, there is no window resizing system.
+If you want to resize windows anyway, you can use jQuery UI (or any other library).

 ⚠ Please note that this is not officially supported; you may encounter numerous bugs.

-To make a window resizable and draggable using jQuery UI, try the following code snippet:
+To make a window resizable using jQuery UI, try the following code snippet:

 ```javascript
 var wm = new WMJS.WindowManager(document.body);